Kai375/Stock/README.md

 * difference methood: Gets a Date object as parameter and compute the number of days between the date of the object that the methood is called upon, and the date of the object that it received as parameter.
 The result value must be Non-negative.

-* toString methood: Returns a formatted date string- day/month/year as dd/mm/yyyy.
+* toString methood: Returns a formatted date string- day/month/year <-> dd/mm/yyyy.

 * tomorrow methood: Returns the following day of the date of the object that the methood is called upon.
 The returned date is a new date- the object that the methood is called upon remains unchanged!